 Ensure you sleep in a peaceful environment, your bedroom should be a haven where you can relax and enjoy some rest.
-You need to make sure you’re sleeping on a comfortable bed, have appropriate lighting, and that there is not so much that you can lay down and enjoy uninterrupted sleep.
+You need to make sure you are sleeping on a mattress that keeps you cool, have appropriate lighting, and that there is not so much that you can lay down and enjoy uninterrupted sleep.

 If there are any sources of disturbance such as pets or noisy devices, consider moving them out of your bedroom to facilitate a peaceful sleeping area.